 This course is cross-listed with EDOE 145, School of Education and Psychology.
 A student may receive credit for this course from only one program.
+See EDOE 145 for course description.

 PEAC 151.
-Scuba Diving (G-3)

-This course is cross-listed with EDOE 151, School of Education and Psychology.
+Scuba Diving (G-3) 1 hour This course is cross-listed with EDOE 151, School of Education and Psychology.
 A student may receive credit for this course from only one program.

 Leads to basic certification by N.A.S.D.S. or N.A.U.I.
 Lab fees and check out dive expenses will be charged in addition to tuition.
-(Approximately \$350- some of which must be cash).
 You must have your own mask, snorkel, and fins.
+This course cannot be added late.
+Lab fee 13 will be assessed for this course with additional trip expenses charged after the check out dive.